 - Karl Brendler & Söhne, Vienna: 0% to 13%.
 Of the 23 nineteenth-century Grotesk designs in the Brendler specimens I examined, I could not determine an origin for three designs.
 Perhaps they were created at this foundry.

-- F. A. Brockhaus, Weimar/Leipzig: 0% to 19%.
-Of the 21 Grotesk designs in the Brockhaus specimens I consulted, I cannot identify an external source for four.
+- F. A. Brockhaus, Weimar/Leipzig: 0% to 9%.
+Of the 21 Grotesk designs in the Brockhaus specimens I consulted, two may have come from Brockhaus.

 - Brüder Butter, Dresden: 0%.
 This foundry was only established in the early 1890s.
-By 1900, I believe that it sold nine Grotesk designs.
+By 1900, I believe that it sold ten Grotesk designs.

 - Rudolf Ludwig (von) Decker, Berlin + Reichsdruckerei, Berlin: 27% to 45%.
 The Reichsdruckerei, or German imperial printing-house, was created after the Decker printing-house merged with the Prussian State printing-office.
 Both organizations had internal foundries.
 Five of the eleven Grotesk designs these foundries cast could have been produced internally.
 The way I interpret their catalogs’ metadata, however, the foundries only claimed three as in-house products.